Career experience and work history of Latu Miller.

 • Generated over $100,000 USD new business revenue in 4 months of joining SITA

-• Speaking engagements as Business Consultant – Messaging:
+• Speaking and customer engagements as Business Consultant – Messaging:

 – AIRCOM Seminar, ICAO Headquarters, Bangkok